10 Best Things to Do in White Sands National Park

 Dunes Drive is the only road in and out of White Sands National Park, but as the road gets deeper into the dune field, the pavement ends, as this section of roadway requires constant maintenance to keep it clear of sand.

-That being said, the unpaved section of Dunes Drive is accessible to 2WD vehicles, but it typically becomes a little more bumpy from this point to the end.
+That said, the unpaved section of Dunes Drive is accessible to 2WD vehicles, but it typically becomes a little more bumpy from the 5.0-mile (8.0 km) mark to the end.